Smart Machine Monitoring: Use Cases, Advantages & Process

 However, as new technologies emerged in the field of machine controls, the need to incorporate advanced machine monitoring systems gained traction in the manufacturing industry.

-Research shows that half of the manufacturers already have some experience with condition-based maintenance, which means they are using some form of the machine monitoring system, thereby establishing greater production efficiency.
+Research shows that half of the manufacturers already have some experience with condition-based maintenance, which means they are using some form of machine monitoring system, thereby establishing greater production efficiency.

 How machine monitoring works